 Psychotherapy supports our journey to uncover what is most real and essential, both in ourselves and in our relationships with others.
 As children, we must shield ourselves against the inevitable pain that results from a complex interplay of temperament and environment.
 From our families and cultures, we learn to protect the part of ourselves that is most creative and alive.
 Although this allows us to negotiate the obstacles of growing up, at some point we may find that our habitual patterns no longer serve our true selves.
 The psychotherapeutic relationship provides an opportunity to recover and elaborate what has been forgotten; in the end, it points toward a life of increased intimacy and authenticity.

 In addition to working in private practice, I am Department Chair and an Assistant Professor in the Psychology Department at Golden Gate University, where I teach courses in counseling skills and psychodynamic theory.
 As a faculty member, I am actively involved in research.
 I authored the book, Understanding Anorexia Nervosa in Males: An Integrative Approach, and am the editor of the forthcoming Psychoanalytic Treatment of Eating Disorders: When Words Fail and Bodies Speak.
-I have published numerous articles on eating disorders in books and journals such as Eating Disorders: The Journal of Treatment & Recovery, Body Image, Fort Da, and The Journal of Infant, Child, and Adolescent Psychotherapy.
+I have published numerous articles on eating disorders in books and journals such as Psychoanalytic Psychotherapy, Eating Disorders: The Journal of Treatment & Recovery, Body Image, Fort Da, and The Journal of Infant, Child, and Adolescent Psychotherapy.
 Recently, I was the guest editor for a special issue of The Journal of Infant, Child, and Adolescent Psychotherapy that focused on the psychodynamic treatment of eating disorders.
 I maintain a blog about my research on Psychology Today.
 I am also a volunteer supervisor at The Access Institute for Psychological Services as well as an Executive Director at the National Association for Males with Eating Disorders.